Bernullys/cs50_sql/README.md

             .import --csv --skip 1 csv_file.csv table_name
             --skip 1 is to avoid adding the first row of the csv file but this is when we already have the table with the column names.

-        If we have a data from in a csv without an id column, we can do it in a different way.
+        If we have a data form in a csv without an id column, we can do it in a different way.
 We will to use a temporary table:
             .import --csv csv_file.csv temporary_table
             This time we won't need to skip line 1 because this way is reconized as the column names.
         Next, we will select the data(without primary keys) from temporary_table and move it to out table_name, which was the goal all along.